 Transparency is a critical component of Granite's sustainability commitment.
 In June 2020, Granite published an ESG overview which provided investors with a progress report against the principles outlined in its Sustainability Plan.
-Granite expects to issue its first corporate responsibility report, with specific key performance targets.
-In August, 2021, Granite issued its first ESG+R report, which established over 10 different targets for Granite to pursue over the short, medium, and long term, including targets relating to: (i) reductions in landlord-controlled operational energy, water usage and greenhouse gas emissions, (ii) establishing on-site renewable energy installations on Granite's properties, (iii) increasing the proportion of Granite's portfolio that has obtained third-party green building certifications, and (iv) increasing energy, water, and waste data coverage among Granite's tenants.
+In August, 2022, Granite issued its second corporate responsibility report, Granite ESG+R Report 2021, which established over 10 different targets for Granite to pursue over the short, medium, and long term, including targets relating to: (i) reductions in landlord-controlled operational energy, water usage and greenhouse gas emissions, (ii) establishing on-site renewable energy installations on Granite's properties, (iii) increasing the proportion of Granite's portfolio that has obtained third-party green building certifications, and (iv) increasing energy, water, and waste data coverage among Granite's tenants.

-Granite recognizes the important role building owners can play in fostering the efficient use of resources and respecting the environment.
+Granite recognizes the important role building owners can play in fostering the efficient use of resources and respecting our environment.
 As a good steward for investors, Granite seeks to practically incorporate sustainability in its actions and decision-making process, while generating returns for unitholders.